dginst/dginst.github.io/_posts/2019-05-09-cryptoassetlab.md

 We are happy to announce
 [Crypto Asset Lab](http://cryptoassetlab.diseade.unimib.it/),
-a joint initiative between the University of Milano-Bicocca and our institute.
+a joint initiative between the University of Milano-Bicocca and our Institute.

 Milano-Bicocca has been offering a
 “[Bitcoin and Blockchain Technology](https://www.ametrano.net/bbt/)” course